MetaSys-LISBP/PhysioFit/docs/method.rst

 where :math:`k` is the number of parameters in the model (plus 1), :math:`n` is the number of data points, and :math:`RSS` is the residual sum of squares.
-For small sample sizes, it is recommended to use the AICc (corrected AIC), which is calculated as follows:
+For small sample sizes (typically < 40 data points>), it is recommended to use the AICc (corrected AIC), which is calculated as follows:

 .. math::